abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Task:** Write up the laws of the color-mixing monoid.

-If we put out programmers' hat, we will see that the type of the free monoid under the set T (which we can denote as `FreeMonoid<T>`) is isomorphic to the type `List<T>` (or `Array<T>`, if you prefer) and that the intuition behind the special property that we described above is actually very simple: it is the fact that keeping objects in a list allows you to convert them to any other structure i.e. when we want to perform some manipulation on a bunch of objects, but we don't know exactly what this manipulation is, we just keep a list of those objects until it's time to do it.
+If we put out programmers' hat, we will see that the type of the free monoid under the set T (which we can denote as `FreeMonoid<T>`) is isomorphic to the type `List<T>` (or `Array<T>`, if you prefer) and that the intuition behind the special property that we described above is actually very simple: keeping objects in a list allows you to convert them to any other structure i.e. when we want to perform some manipulation on a bunch of objects, but we don't know exactly what this manipulation is, we just keep a list of those objects until it's time to do it.

 {% endif %}